Running Wild with Bear Grylls: Season 7: The Challenge (2022)

+Season 8: The Challenge (2023)

 French version

 A French version of Running Wild with Bear Grylls titled À l'état sauvage airs in the French on M6.
 It is hosted by Mike Horn and premiered on the network on June 28, 2016.

 À L'État Sauvage

 Six episodes aired between 2016 and 2018.
 In each episode, Horn brings a different celebrity along on his adventures.
 The following 6 French celebrities made their embarked on an adventure with Horn: Michael Youn, Matt Pokora, Laure Manaudou, Christophe Dechavanne, Shy'm and Adriana Karembeu.
 Each episode took place in different countries around the world: Namibia, Sri Lanka, Botswana, Venezuela and Nepal.

 Cap Horn

-After the six episodes of "À L'État Sauvage", Horn starts his own format of the show: "Cap Horn".
+After the six episodes of À L'État Sauvage, Horn starts his own format of the show: Cap Horn.
 So far, only two episodes have aired, featuring celebrities Arnaud Ducret and Bernard de La Villardière, whom he embarked on adventures with in the Philippines.